Improving Public Health & Equity by Planning for Climate Change Mitigation

 - Conversations on how public health partners are typically involved in climate change mitigation planning

-Mitigating Climate Change Promotes Public Health
+How Climate Change Mitigation Can Improve Public Health